hobnobpirate/venominator/README.md

 ### Without Docker

 If you are running this program on a host that either has Metasploit installed or you do not want to generate a payload the script will still run in standalone mode.
-You can either install it into your own virtual environment (Debian/Ubuntu steps shown):
+You can install it into your own virtual environment (Debian/Ubuntu steps shown):

 ```bash
 sudo apt install python3-venv -y